 Disadvantages

-• Potential for harm – As with most roles which grant influence, you have the potential to cause counterfactual harm.
+- Potential for harm – As with most roles that grant influence, you can inadvertently cause counterfactual harm.
 If you create a bad policy, or implement it poorly, you could end up doing more harm than good.
 For this reason, it’s particularly important to reason carefully and be responsive to relevant data & evidence, as well as ensure that you’re a good fit for these careers (more on this later).

 Is it a good fit for you?